pollen-robotics/reachy2-docs/content/docs/getting-started/turn-on.md

 Press and turn clockwise the emergency stop button to raise it.
 The automatic calibration process will start.

-> Do not move the robot until the computer is ready for use.
+> Do not move the robot until the services running on the computer are ready for use.

 <p align="center">
     {{< video "videos/docs/getting-started/calibration-process.mp4" "40%" >}}